-The Central Valley School District Board of Education adopted Smart School Investment Plan for Jarvis Middle School at its regular meeting on Wednesday, Jan.
-25.
+The Central Valley School District Board of Education has adopted the first phase of it Smart Schools Investment Plans.

-A PDF of the adopted plan is available online or printed copies are available from the district office.
+A PDF of SSIP Phase 1 is available online or printed copies are available from the district office.

-The proposal would spend $1 million for technology upgrades to Jarvis Middle School.
+The proposal will spend $1 million for technology upgrades to Jarvis Middle School.
 All work is funded entirely through New York’s Smart Schools Bond Act—at no additional cost to the local taxpayer.

 Technology consultant Archi-Technology worked with the district’s Technology Committee to develop the plan.
 The group began by looking at the district’s strategic goals.
 They, then, looked at existing technology and school safety to identify areas needing updating.